ciso/SecureSend/readme.md

 ## Introduction

 SecureSend is a research project of the Institute for Applied Information Processing and Communications at the Graz University of Technology.
-The iPhone app was developed by Christof Stromberger and Christoph Winter (https://github.com/chrihech).
+The iPhone app was developed by Christof Stromberger and Christoph Winter (https://github.com/chrihech) as part of their bachlor thesis at the Graz University of Technology.

 It is an iPhone application that provides the ability of sharing containers of data over the Internet in a secure and easy way.
 The primary focus was to keep it usable and secure